WDI-SEA/notes/02-js-jquery/js-data-scraping/readme.md

-#Data Scraping with Cheerio
+# Data Scraping with Cheerio

-##Objectives
+## Objectives

 * Identify situations where data scraping would be beneficial
 * Understand the methods and legality of data scraping
 * Use modules such as Cheerio to scrape data from the web

+## What is web scraping?
-Web scraping is a useful tool for extracting data from a webpage.
-It's a process that involves requesting a HTML page and picking out relevant data from the document.
+Scraping (Screen Scraping, Web Data Extraction, Web Harvesting, etc) refers to the process of requesting an HTML page and picking out relevant data from the document string.
+In other words, you can scrape content off of web pages by parsing the html.

+## Why scrape?

+* no API available
+* API is unreliable/unkept/etc.
+* no fee or call limit (unless a rate-limit is set up)
+* more anonymous than getting data through dev resources

+## Why not scrape?

+* need to log into site in order to access desired data
+* organization of data is makes it hard/overly-laborious to access
+* web page structure frequently changes (program that uses scraped data would need constant updates)
+* copywrite and other legal issues

 **NOTE:** The legality of data scraping and using a site's data may depend on a site's terms of use.
 Scraping a site and using the data for profit may violate a site's terms of use, so be careful before scraping a site.
 This is not legal advice, and we are not lawyers, but we recommend that you contact a lawyer if you want to scrape data for a for-profit application.

-##Getting Started: Scraping Seattle Neighborhoods
+## Getting Started: Scraping Seattle Neighborhoods

 Let's try creating a file that will scrape Seattle neighborhoods from this site: